Skin diseases

 Grass contact dermatitis

-Grass contact dermatitis in the dog is a rarely recognized but increasingly documented skin disease.
-This is an allergic reaction (type IV hypertensivity) that arises when certain plant substances-so-called hapta bearers-come into contact with the skin.
-This reaction occurs particularly often after contact with grasses, which can be a problem, especially for dogs who spend a lot of time outdoors.
+Grass contact dermatitis in dogs is a rarely recognized but increasingly documented skin condition.
+It is an allergic reaction (type IV hypersensitivity) that occurs when certain plant substances – known as hapten carriers – come into contact with the skin.
+This reaction is particularly common after contact with grasses, which can be especially problematic for dogs that spend a lot of time outdoors.

 shortened elimination diet in dogs